Oszkar/omscs-courses/README.md

 ﻿# omscs-courses

-Simple webpage/webapp to display the courses offered by [Georgia Tech's OMSCS program](http://www.omscs.gatech.edu).
+Simple webpage/webapp to display the courses offered by [Georgia Tech's OMSCS program](http://www.omscs.gatech.edu) and maybe a useful tool for OMSCS students when looking for classes to take or checking the requirements of a specialization.
 Also, a playground for me to practice TypeScript/JavaScript and AngularJS.

 A live version can be found at [http://oszkar.github.io/omscs-courses/](http://oszkar.github.io/omscs-courses/).
 Latest code is on `master`, live code is on `gh-pages` branch.